Educated in Canada - Non-Accredited Programs

 Your application ID and temporary password

-When your application is received and we have opened your file, you will receive a confirmation email which will include your application ID and a temporary password.
+When your application is received, the College will send a confirmation email which will include your application ID and a temporary password, and instructions on how to pay all required fees.

 Monitor the progress of your application online